cgentibano95/CS172-Final/README.md

 - `text`: refers to any text that is found in the body of a webpage with tags: h1, h2, h3, h4, and p.

-- `imgs`: refers to the url of images that were found in the body of a crawled site.

-- `hrefs`: refers to any links that were found in the body of a crawled site.

 An example query may be:

 `title:ucr, text:computer science`